 While it’s not impossible to find an onsen in large metropolitan areas, if you see the “hot bath” symbol in a city, it’s likely marking a sento, as opposed to an onsen.

 How to Onsen: Before entering the facility

-"Onsen" can refer both to the hot spring itself as well as to the surrounding facilities - often part of a hotel or resort.
+"Onsen" can refer both to the hot spring itself and the surrounding facilities - often part of a hotel or resort.
 If you are making a day trip of things and have not made a reservation, you can usually pick up a ticket either from a vending machine or a person right near the building's entrance.

 Note that some facilities will ask you to remove your street shoes at the entrance and will have a locker or shelf available for them.
 For other facilities, you might remove your shoes right before getting into the bathing area itself.
-The rule of thumb here is to look around and see what others are doing - and to ask the staff when in doubt.
+The rule of thumb here is to see what others are doing and ask the staff when in doubt.

 Also, if you have luggage with you, you may ask the staff whether they can store the bags temporarily at the desk.
-Generally it is advisable not to bring a lot of bags unless you will be staying overnight however.
+Generally, it is advisable not to bring many bags unless you will be staying overnight.